Density, hardness and firmness of mattress foams

 If you don’t have these measurements and descriptions, you’re only really guessing.
 For example, you could have a 60kg foam with a hardness of 40-70N and a 40kg foam with a hardness of 70-100N, so the less dense foam would be firmer, but the 60kg softer foam would be more resilient as there is more foam within it.

 |Foam Grade||Foam Type||Density Min KG/M3||Density Max KG/M3||Hardness Min (N)||Hardness Max (N)|

 |Coolblue 70||Coolblue Hybrid Foam||65||70||70||100|

 |Reflex 300F||Reflex Support Foam||30||32||130||160|

-We only use high-quality foams and present all the data you need to make an informed choice.
+We only use Natural Latex and other quality foams and present all the data you need to make an informed choice.
 When trying to compare to other foams remember, without the density and hardness you’re at best guessing.
-We would always ask you to challenge retailers about the hardness of their foams.
-Need more guidance then give a team a call for friendly expert advice on mattresses on 0161 945 3757.
+We would always ask you to challenge mattress retailers about the hardness of their foams.

 You also need to fully understand how the foam will work for you and your sleeping style.
 So it’s always worthwhile taking expert advice.
 Some people don’t realise that foams are far warmer than natural fibres, so even when picking the correct density or ILD they then realise when its too late that foam may not be suitable for them!